MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointHybrid/workflows/workflow-status-suspended.md

 ## More information

 This error occurs because the Style Library list requires you to check out items.
-You expect that the "update status" action within the workflow will perform this operation.
-However, it does not.
+You expect that the "update status" action within the workflow performs this operation.
+However, it doesn't.

 Still need help?
 Go to [SharePoint Community](https://techcommunity.microsoft.com/t5/sharepoint/ct-p/SharePoint).